gscottqueen/emotiv-bci-hdrp-vr/README.md

 With this branch you can establish a virtual brainware device and use it to imulate generative conection points in the interactive experiences.

 ### 3. experimental-bci-integration

+We use this branch to work with physical brainware.

 **Additional Dependencies**
 - [Emotiv Insight 2 (5 channel) EEG](https://www.emotiv.com/insight/)